Trainings in Person-Centered, Trauma-Informed Care

 Demographics Reviewed: Older adults with a history of trauma

-Description: Created by the Jewish Family Service of the Cincinnati area, this brief guide provides information on how to provide PCTI care for Holocaust survivors.
-This guide includes basic historical information about the Holocaust as well as potential triggers and tips for providing care.
+The Description should read: Created by the Jewish Family Service of the Cincinnati area, this brief guide provides basic historical information about the Holocaust, as well as potential triggers, and tips for providing PCTI care to Holocaust survivors.

 Training Audience: Home health aides, professional service providers